 A 5-ingredient dinner that makes itself?
 It’s true!
 This easy recipe for Crockpot Pork Chops is super easy to assemble.
 You let the crockpot do its magic, and dinner is ready in the evening.

-We have this slow cooker recipe for pork chops on the meal rotation at our house—my whole family loves them!
+In fact, this recipe for crockpot pork chops is on the meal rotation at our house—my whole family loves them!

 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
 I receive a commission if you choose to make a purchase through these link.